coriocactus/claudia.vim/README.md

 " Visual mode - uses selected text
 " This is NOT mapped out of the box if your Visual mode <Leader>c is already in use xmap <silent> <Leader>c <Plug>ClaudiaTriggerVisual

+" Replace mode - replaces selected text according to rewrite instructions " This is NOT mapped out of the box if your Visual mode <Leader>x is already in use xmap <silent> <Leader>x <Plug>ClaudiaTriggerReplace

 " API configurations
 " - api_key_name: Environment variable containing your API key